Boiler Repair Edmonton - The Leading Boiler & Plumbing Services in Edmonton

 • Energy-Saving: Like combi boilers, they are also efficient in energy use.

-• Compact Size: Though larger than combi boilers, they are still relatively compact.
+• Smaller Size: Though larger than combi boilers, they are still relatively compact.

 Cons: